 - Inform your supervisor when your physician will release you to return to work.

 - Should you remain out of work beyond eligibility for supplemental pay by the college, you will be responsible to make all union dues/copayments directly to your union.

 Skidmore College’s Responsibilities:

-- Human Resources will, if applicable, submit the claim to the College’s Workers’ Compensation Insurance carrier who will set up a claim and assign a case number.
+- Human Resources will, if applicable, submit the claim to the college’s Workers’ Compensation Insurance carrier, which will set up a claim and assign a case number.

 - Human Resources will provide you with the case number to share with your medical provider for ease in submitting bills and medical documentation.

-Should you have questions or need additional information please contact Janet Wood (primary contact) at extension 5803.
+Should you have questions or need additional information please contact Janet Wood (primary contact) at ext.
+5803.